Thursday, June 25, 2015

 June 25, 2015

 I’m in the prime of my life.
-I’m supposed to be smarter, wiser, and overall getting better with age.
+I’m supposed to be smarter and wiser and improve with age.
 What do they say, “aging like fine wine”?

-Sure I’m still stuck in my ways that I have gown accustomed to when I was a child.
-My parents installed my values, like I would hard wire a stereo system in my car, as a young child and those values morphed in my own beliefs that I have learned from trial and error and common sense.
+Sure, I’m still stuck in the ways that I have grown accustomed to when I was a child.
+My parents instilled my values like I would hard wire a stereo system in my car as a child.
+Those values morphed into my beliefs, which I learned from trial and error and common sense.

-I should realize eating this donut is bad for me.
-For crying out loud, it’s dough, made in a bowl of flour, fried, in oil, and sprinkled or stuffed with artificial sweets.
-Common sense tells me to stay away from it but the other common sense tells me don’t be an idiot of course eat it.
+I should realize eating this donut is terrible for me.
+For crying out loud, it’s dough made in a bowl of flour, fried in oil, and sprinkled or stuffed with artificial sweets.
+Common sense tells me to avoid it, but the other common sense tells me not to be an idiot.
+Of course, eat it.
 This common sense is so hard to deal with at times.

-Common sense tells me don’t jump off of high places without a parachute.
-Common sense also tells me that unless the plane is crashing don’t jump out of the perfectly good airplane.
-Here common sense breaks even.
-Because jumping out of a plane with a parachute is one persons’ nightmare and another’s adrenaline rush.
+Common sense tells me not to jump off high places without a parachute.
+Common sense also tells me that unless the plane crashes, don’t jump out of the perfect airplane.
+Here, common sense breaks even.
+Because jumping out of a plane with a parachute is one person’s nightmare and another’s adrenaline rush.

 Can common sense be learned?
-I hope my two sons’ learn common sense.
-But I don’t want them to learn common sense that something is hot by touching it.
-I want that common sense to derive from me telling them t’s hot or if they feel the heat radiating from fire or heating element.
+I hope my two sons learn common sense.
+But I don’t want them to understand common sense that something is hot by touching it.
+I like that common sense to derive from me telling them if it’s hot or if they feel the heat radiating from fire or heating element.

-Sometimes I think that now, at the ages of 5 and 7, they haven’t learned common sense.
+Sometimes, I think that now, at ages 5 and 7, they haven’t learned common sense.
 Jumping in a pool with your good clothes on doesn’t make sense.
-Jumping in a pool on a hot humid Florida day makes perfect sense.
-I suppose if I was mad and jokingly said to them, “Ah, go jump in a lake” and they actually did I should be worried that they are lacking common sense.
+Jumping in a pool on a hot, humid Florida day makes perfect sense.
+If I was mad and jokingly said to them, “Ah, go jump in a lake,” and they actually did, I should be worried that they lacked common sense.

-Using a bike helmet at their age is good common sense and great practice but as a child I never wore a helmet and even though now that wouldn’t make sense, it did at that time.
-So the good thing is we can learn common sense.
-Like using car seats and seatbelts.
-They save lives and although not used back in the 60’s and 70’s its common sense to use them now.
+Using a bike helmet at their age is good common sense and outstanding practice, but as a child, I never wore a helmet, and even though now that wouldn’t make sense, it did at that time.
+So, the good thing is that we can learn common sense, such as using car seats and seatbelts.
+They save lives, and although they were not used back in the 60s and 70s, it is common sense to use them now.

 It’s good to know now that I’m in the prime of my life and “aging like fine wine” that I have common sense.
 Common sense should be part of the 5 human senses: sight, hearing, touch, taste, and smell.
-I hope as my kids’ age, they to will have the common sense to coincide with their age.
-And hopefully they will have the common sense to take care of me when I’m old and gray.
+As my kids age, I hope they will have common sense that coincides with their age.
+And hopefully, they will have the common sense to care for me when I’m old and gray.